clowdr-app/clowdr/frontend/README.md

 variables in the build which start with `SNOWPACK_PUBLIC_`.

 **_Note:_** Pay attention to the _Netlify?_ column when configuring Netlify.
+BCP: Don't understand the semantics of No, Yes, and Only!

+BCP: Again, the explanations in the Value column are not very helpful (they don't tell me where to find things), and anyway I would rather see all this in comments in the .example file.

 | Env Var                                      | Value                                                                                | Netlify? |
 | -------------------------------------------- | ------------------------------------------------------------------------------------ | -------- |